 Ceol na Mara has a double bedroom, a twin bedroom, a combined kitchen and dining room, a living room and a shower room.
 The main rooms all look out to sea.

 Wireless broadband is available—or at least as broad as it gets out here.
 (It runs at about 0.3Mbps when conditions are favourable.)
 Mobile coverage here ranges from rare to non-existent; if you want to keep in touch while you’re here, there’s a payphone (see below), or you can use online messaging (WhatsApp, Facebook Messenger, Skype, etc.)—but bear in mind that the limited speed of the broadband makes online voice calls unreliable and video calls very testing.
 Online text messaging works beautifully.
 There’s now reasonable 4G coverage on the EE network, so if fast internet access or mobile calls are a priority during your stay, we’d suggest getting hold of a pay-as-you-go EE SIM to use here.

 The bedrooms each have an LCD TV with integrated DVD player, ample storage space, and a washbasin with mirror.
 The double bedroom has a dressing table that can easily be used as a desk.
 Bed linen and towels are included in the price, as is central heating.
 The beds have ‘all seasons’ duvets—a thin and a thick duvet joined together—to offer flexibility.

 (Click on pictures to enlarge.)

 The kitchen has what you’d expect—oven, hob, dishwasher, washer-dryer, microwave, fridge-freezer, kettle, toaster and so on—and an extensive range of cookware, crockery and utensils.
-There’s a dining table that seats four, a combined CD player and radio.
+If you’re planning to bring a favourite pan, please note the hob is induction.
+There’s a dining table that seats four, and a combined CD player and DAB/FM radio.

 The living room has another LCD TV with integrated DVD and a payphone.
 There’s a growing library of books and DVDs, and more are always welcome—see the Library page for details.